qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 ### Create a collection

 First things first, we need to create our collection.
-We're not going to play with the configuration of it, but it makes sense do it right now.
+We're not going to play with the configuration of it, but it makes sense to do it right now.
 The configuration is also a part of the collection snapshot.

 ```python